When is the application deadline?

 Can I work alongside my participation in the program?

 We don’t want anyone to go hungry.
 We are happy to approve limited amounts of secondary work subject to discussion, so long as this does not endanger the success of your venture.
 This is something you would need to discuss with us individually.

 Is there a fixed program?

-Yes and no. In month one, all teams go through a process to validate their business idea.
+Yes and no. Every month we’ll run a one-week long bootcamp that focuses on all the important areas to develop your venture.
+In month one, for example, all teams go through a process to validate their business idea.
 During this time, our coaches and mentors are on hand to assess your individual training needs.
-Together, we will then tailor a training and coaching plan to meet those requirements, and that is what you will complete over the remaining four months.
-The plan is supplemented by weekly “Challenger Sessions” and meetings with your mentors to ensure you make the greatest progress possible.
+Together, we will tailor a training and coaching plan to give you the support that you need.
+The plan is supplemented by weekly Deep Dive Sessions and meetings with your mentors to ensure you make the greatest progress possible.